philip-h/utgclassroom/source/class2/index.md

 date: 2019-09-13 16:27:26
 ---

+## May 9, 2020

+Today, we fixed a lot of the errors you guys had, then we started with the advanced collision detection.
+Here is the code for that:

+{% code obj_player1/loop %}
+...
+# Check if player1 actually collides with player2
+if collision_check(self, 'obj_player2'):
+  player2 = collision_check(self, 'obj_player2')

+  print(self.x, self.y)
+  print(self.sprite_height)

+  destroy(player2)
+{% endcode %}

+And that's all we did this week.
+Next time we will get this working.
+Enjoy your two week break and I'll see you on the 23rd! :)

 ## May 2, 2020

 Today we worked on finishing the animation setup, and modified the *obj_player1* and *obj_player2* loops to get us ready for next class.